-Even though this is technically fried chicken, I consider this on the lighter side.
-Don’t laugh.
+Even though this is technically fried chicken, I consider chicken bruschetta to be on the lighter side.
 Anything that involves cold tomatoes, onions, basil, and balsamic is automatically pushed to the fresh and light category.
 Of course, you may grill or roast the chicken and then top it off with the tomato mixture, but a crispy hot chicken breast would really hit the spot.

 - 2 boneless chicken breasts